 Editor instruction: change the first paragraph as indicated below

-After the setup of a TSPEC, PTP TSPEC and Extended DBand TSPEC MSDUs are classified above the MAC and are sent to the MAC through the MAC_SAP using the service primitive MA-UNITDATA.request with the priority parameter encoded to the TSID.
+After the setup of a TSPEC or PTP TSPEC MSDUs are classified above the MAC and are sent to the MAC through the MAC_SAP using the service primitive MA-UNITDATA.request with the priority parameter encoded to the TSID.

 Editor instruction: insert the following paragraphs after the first paragraph

 In the DBand, MSDUs are transmitted using QoS data frames.
-During the CBAP, the MAC delivers MSDUs based on the priority of the transmitted QoS data frames.
-The MSDUs are transmitted during SPs identified by the TSID equal to the TSID of the MSDU or during SPs identified by the SP TSID of the PTP TSPEC corresponding to the TSID of the MSDU.
-SPs are allocated as defined in 10.4.13.
+During eachCBAP allocation, the MAC delivers MSDUs based on the priority of the transmitted QoS data frames.
+The MAC can transmit all MSDUs having a TSID with an associated TSPEC with an access policy of EDCA or SEMM, provided that the CBAP allocation source is the same as the MSDU source, or the CBAP allocation source is set to broadcast address.

+NOTE - MSDUs having a TSID with no associated TSPEC are not transmitted.

+During each SP allocation, the MAC delivers MSDUs whose TSIDs identify TSPECs that have been set up to use the SP allocation.
+Relative prioritization of multiple TSPECs mapped to the same SP allocation is an implementation topic and outside the standard scope.

-When an MSDU arrives from the MAC_SAP with a TSID for which there is no associated TSPEC or Extended DBand TSPEC, then the MSDUs shall be sent using EDCA with the access category AC_BE.
+When an MSDU arrives from the MAC_SAP with a TSID for which there is no associated TSPEC, the MSDUs shall be sent using EDCA with the access category AC_BE.

 TS Deletion